Ennodia vs Agent Frameworks

 - You want a local MCP tool that works with installed agent CLIs.

-- You want async task state, run history, failures, budget estimates, and model-led Compare.
+- You want asynchronous task state, run history, failures, budget estimates, and Judge + Result Advisor Compare.

 - You want the primary agent to remain in charge.